tarasowski/learning-lambda-calculus/001_summary.md

 32 * 12
 ```

 * Suppose we now want to solve a different problem.
 We are given the total cost and the number of items and we want to find out how much each item costs.
-Fors example, if 12 items cost 144 pecen then each item costs:
+For example, if 12 items cost 144 pence then each item costs:

 ```
 144/23